Liskokuningas/databasemysqlexample/README.md

 == 9.
 Removing an employee

 CRUD stands for Create, Read, Update and Delete.
 We already have Create (insert), Read (select) and Update (update) but we are missing Delete.
-This requires us the place a new button to the user interface and creating a couple of methods to delete something from the database.
+This requires us to place a new button to the user interface and creating a couple of methods to delete something from the database.

 First we start with the needed methods.
 Since we have `saveEmployee` - method we could also have `deleteEmployee` - method.
 Open the `EmployeeService` - class and add the following method: